-Alain Honorez was born in Wilrijk, Belgium, he trained and graduated at the Royal Ballet School Antwerp.
+Born in Wilrijk, Belgium, Alain Honorez was trained at the Royal Ballet School of Antwerp.

-Well known for his fluidity of his dancing, Alain felt particularly ‘at home’ in the repertoire of David Dawson, dancing ballets such as ‘The Grey Area’, ‘A Sweet Spell of Oblivion’, ‘The Third Light’ & ‘Faun(E)’.
+Known for his fluid dance style, strong dramatic sense and powerful stage presence, Alain feels most at home dancing the repertoire of David Dawson, in ballets such as ‘The Grey Area’, ‘A Sweet Spell of Oblivion’, ‘The Third Light’ and ‘Faun(e)’.

 Other renowned choreographers with whom he worked include William Forsythe, Jiri Kylian, Sidi Larbi Cherkaoui, Christian Spuck, Nicolo Fonte, Jean-Christophe Maillot, Jorma Elo & Demis Volpi amongst many others..